cenggel/cordova-loader/README.md

 ````

 ###### Options
+* app_name: Optional application name used by the logger
+* version: Version of the Cordova application.
+This is used to sync the Cordova client with the loaded Cordova files (required in development mode).
 * mode: Either production or development (default: production)
 * path: Path to your Cordova project directory (required in development mode).
 * platforms: Array of platforms you are using  (required in development mode).